 If you are a student and do not currently have proof of income, you will need to have a cosigner to meet the proof of income requirement.
 Please see our “How a Cosigner Applies” section

 For more information on the application process, please see our “How Do I Apply” section

 Yes.
-We use the Experian Double Screen which does both a credit and criminal background check.
-This is what the $25 application fee is used for.
+We use the Experian Double Screen which does both a credit and criminal background check, the application fee covers these costs.